How do you make your candles?

 Mason jars have long been a staple in the country kitchen.
 They’re cheap, durable, and functional.
 They’re essential for food preservation, but they quickly transcended that function, and their form soon became a symbol for country living.
 Some say the mason jar has jumped the shark, but we respectfully disagree.
-We embrace the lowly jar and all it’s rural connotations whole-heartedly, and we dress it up with elegance: sustainable materials, letter-pressed labels, sophisticated fragrances.
+We embrace the lowly jar and all it’s rural connotations whole-heartedly, and we dress it up with elegance: sustainable materials, custom designed labels, sophisticated fragrances.
 Fancy, yet hard-working; useful and beautiful.

 What’s the difference between soy and paraffin candles?

-We use soy wax exclusively for our candles, not only because its fully sustainable, but also because it’s a healthier alternative to paraffin.
+We use soy wax exclusively for our candles, not only because it’s fully sustainable, but also because it’s a healthier alternative to paraffin.
 Paraffin wax is made from petroleum, which is why paraffin wax candles often leave black soot buildup on the inside of a candle jar.
 That black soot is made up of particles being released when you burn a paraffin candle, and those particles in the air can often trigger asthma or other sensitivities.
 Soy wax burns much cleaner.

 Sustainable.
 Soy wax is made from soybeans, so unlike paraffin wax it’s fully sustainable.
 Soybeans are harvested, de-hulled, rolled into flakes, and the oil is extracted from these flakes.
 The oil then goes through a hydrogenation process to stabilize it into the wax form you’ll find in our candles.
 The result is a wax that is softer than paraffin yet burns much cleaner.

 We use an all-cotton braided candle wick which provide a hotter burn with less smoking and mushrooming.

 Help, my candle is frosted/crackled!?